 For years, there has been a big myth that riding a bicycle adds size to the thighs.
 The legend spread by exercisers that are un-educated, making you believe that this is true.

 There is no need to worry that you will get large quadriceps and calves mainly if you only do normal riding.
-Endurance biking prevents you from boosting muscle growth.
+Endurance biking prevents you from building muscle to a great extent.

-The reason is that when you cycle for a long time, it stimulates the release of your cortisol stress hormone in the body.
+The reason is that when you cycle for a long time and push yourself, it stimulates the release of your cortisol stress hormone in the body as you experience fatigue.
 Therefore, any workout that is more than 90-minutes can effect and vary with exercisers.

 The truth is that massive quads are not only the result of riding your bike.
 When you take up track cycling to specialize in short distance riding where the power to weight ratio plays an important part, you will spend more time in the gym.

 A fact is that you will spend 60-minutes doing a gym workout from aerobic exercise to endurance training.
-However, it won’t bulk up your legs, but makes them stronger.
+However, it won’t cause you to bulk, but will give you strong legs.

 You will have to lift weights regularly to get a response from the physique, providing power.
 Furthermore, it takes loads of refueling to help bulk up the leg.